 Hotter than the jalapeno pepper, Serrano peppers are usually eaten raw for their crisp and intense flavor.
 When green and unripe, the flavor is much sweeter than that of a red, mature Serrano pepper.
 This chili pepper makes for a great tasting snack when pickled (especially with onions and carrots).
 Add it to soups, stews, sauces and salsas, after roasting, for a nice kick.

 Anaheim peppers have a mild hotness, but depending on where they’re grown and their maturity, they can be much hotter.
 The Anaheim’s skin is tough but it should peel off with no trouble after being put over a flame followed by steaming for a couple minutes.
 Most chefs like to dice or puree this pepper to be added to salsas, sauces, soups, chilies or even sandwiches.
-The Anaheim is great for stuffing too; try it with cheese and chickpeas!
+The Anaheim is great for stuffing, too.

 A perfect substitute for the Anaheim, the poblano pepper has a mild heat.
 This heart shaped chili, like most, is much hotter and intensely flavored when red and matured.
 The poblano can be enjoyed in many ways, stuffing is a favorite because of its size and thick walls.
 You can dry and fry them, as well as preserve by canning and freezing.
 When dried it is known as an ‘ancho chili’ and can be ground into a powder.